KDIS-DSPPM/data-visualization/README.md

 * Lecture Room: 205
 * Zoom link: Check out the EKDI site.

+## Teaching philosophy

+No fun, no gain (not no pain, no gain).
+However, taking a challenge is part of being fun.
+The course intends to get you out of your comfort zone.
+So, please expect that you need to think and work hard.
+Simultaneously, we aim to provide you with the best possible safe space and guided assistance.
+So, please help us help you.
+When implementing these ideas, I emphasize both framework (theory) and workflow (practice).

 ## Teaching crew

 <img src="https://jaeyk.github.io/profile.jpg" style="margin-right:8px;" align="left" width="150">